webbpinner/OpenVDMv2/INSTALL.md

 In the "Data Warehouses" section Click "Edit" next to Shipboard Data Warehouse (SBDW)

 Set the Server Username to match the user that was created for the data warehouse, in this guide the username was 'survey'

+### An error has been reported ###

+If at anypoint you see this message in the OpenVDM web-interface you can see what the error was by going to: <http://127.0.0.1/OpenVDMv2/errorlog.html>.
+That should hopefully provide you with enough information as to what's gone wrong.